Detecting nuclear mass distribution in isobar collisions via charmonium

 Besides the hot nuclear matter effect which affects charmonium motion through the above discussed anomalous suppression and regeneration in the QGP, there is also the cold nuclear matter effect which changes the initial condition of the transport equation~\eqref{eq:transport}.
 The cold nuclear matter effect includes mainly the nuclear absorption~\cite{Gerschel:1988wn}, Cronin effect~\cite{Cronin:1974zm}, and nuclear shadowing~\cite{Mueller:1985wy}.
 Considering a finite formation time of charmonia and small nuclear size of Ru and Zr in high energy collisions, the nuclear absorption is neglected in this study.
+Such an approximation can be further justified by the fact that the absorption effect shall be similar for both nuclei.
 The initial charmonium distribution in heavy-ion collisions is constructed by a superposition of the charmonium distribution in p+p collisions with considering the cold nuclear matter effects,

 where the differential cross section~\cite{Zha:2015eca,Zhao:2022ggw},

 encodes the Cronin effect that enhance the transverse momentum compared to p+p collisions

 The parameters $a=2b^2(n-1)$, $b=\Gamma(\frac{3}{2})\Gamma(n-\frac{3}{2})/\Gamma(n-1)$, $n=3.93$, and $\langle p_T^2\rangle_p = 3.05~\textrm{GeV}^2$ are fitted to match the experimental data for p+p collisions~\cite{Zha:2015eca,Zhao:2022ggw,STAR:2018smh}.
 The Cronin parameter, which describes the averaged charmonium transverse momentum square obtained from the gluon scattering with a unit of length of nucleons, is set as $a_{gN}=0.1~\textrm{GeV}^2/\fm$ ~\cite{Zhao:2010nk,Zhao:2022ggw} in order to fit experimental data in p-A and low-energy A-A collisions~\cite{NA50:2003tdy,PHENIX:2007tnc}.
 The mean trajectory length of the two gluons in the two nuclei before the $c\bar c$ formation has been estimated as $\rho_0^{-1}\sqrt{\rho_{\text{coll}}({\bm x})/\sigma_\textrm{NN}^{inel}}$, where $\rho_0$ is the maximum nuclear density in Eq.~\eqref{eq.ws}.
 The direct production cross sections $d\sigma^{\{J/\psi,\chi_c,\psi'\}}_{pp}/dy = \{0.6, 0.3, 0.1\}\times d\sigma^{J/\psi,\mathrm{prompt}}_{pp}/dy$~\cite{Andronic:2015wma}, where $d\sigma^{J/\psi,\mathrm{prompt}}_{pp}/dy=716.7~\mathrm{nb}$ is prompt production cross section~\cite{STAR:2018smh}.